NishthaBabith-V/azure-docs/articles/active-directory/manage-apps/f5-big-ip-header-advanced.md

 - Full Single sign-on (SSO) between Azure AD and BIG-IP published services.

-- Manage identities and access from a single control plane, The [Azure portal](https://azure.microsoft.com/features/azure-portal)
+- Manage identities and access from a single control plane, [the Azure portal](https://azure.microsoft.com/features/azure-portal)

 To learn about all of the benefits, see the article on [F5 BIG-IP and Azure AD integration](./f5-aad-integration.md) and [what is application access and single sign-on with Azure AD](/azure/active-directory/active-directory-appssoaccess-whatis).